degenerative shoulder conditions, the smooth surfaces of the

 joint wear off, causing pain and loss of stability and motion.

-Services and Orthopedic Institute can replace the area with new smooth
+The orthopedic physicians at Glendale Adventist Medical Center can replace the area with new smooth

 surfaces without altering the normally functioning muscles and